 Course specific prerequisites

-- Requirements: An introductory course in control and Linear Control System Design (SSY285) or similar.
+- Requirements: Linear Control System Design (SSY285) or similar.

 - Recommended: Modeling and Simulation (ESS101) and Discrete Event Systems (SSY165) or similar.